 Testing and Sound

-As every streamer, Limetree Bridge reacts very positively to a clean power supply, so I used Allo Shanti linear power supply for most of the testing.
+Like every streamer, Limetree Bridge reacts very positively to a clean power supply, so I used Allo Shanti linear power supply for most of the testing.
 On the other side, both Denafrips Ares II and Chord Qutest DACs were used.
 That further went to the Hegel H90 integrated amp and KEF LS50 speakers.

 The sound coming from this streamer is capable of revealing a great amount of details.
 The bassline is quick and precise, and the midbass is no different.
 Because of it, all bass notes are neat and tidy with plenty of texture to be heard.
 Moving to the midrange and the story continues in a similar fashion.
 There are plenty of details to be heard, so moments like the singer opening her or his lips in front of the microphone are easily discernable.
 Energetic edges and crisp transients are part of that package too.
 The highest spectrum is well extended, helping this streamer to present a wide and tall soundstage, with plenty of air.